Chart Color Schemes

 Woy Woy - Blackwall hosts an older demographic, ranking in the top quartile nationwide

-Woy Woy - Blackwall's median age is 47 years, which is higher than Greater Sydney's average of 37 years and the national average of 38 years.
-The 65-74 age group constitutes 13.8% of the population in Woy Woy - Blackwall, compared to Greater Sydney.
-The 25-34 age group makes up 9.4%.
-According to post-2021 Census data, the 75 to 84 age group has increased from 9.3% to 10.4% of the population, while the 25 to 34 age group has decreased from 10.7% to 9.4%.
-By 2041, demographic modeling projects significant changes in Woy Woy - Blackwall's age profile.
-The 75 to 84 age cohort is expected to grow by 37%, adding 558 residents to reach 2,079.
+Woy Woy - Blackwall's median age is 47 years, which is considerably higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
+The 65-74 age group constitutes a strong 13.8% of the population compared to Greater Sydney, while the 25-34 cohort makes up only 9.4%.
+According to post-2021 Census data, the 75-84 age group has grown from 9.3% to 10.4%, and the 25-34 cohort has declined from 10.7% to 9.4%.
+By 2041, demographic modeling suggests significant changes in Woy Woy - Blackwall's age profile.
+The 75-84 cohort is projected to grow by 37%, adding 558 residents to reach 2,079.
 Residents aged 65 and above will drive 95% of population growth, indicating demographic aging trends.
-Meanwhile, population declines are projected for the 55 to 64 and 15 to 24 age cohorts.
+Meanwhile, population declines are projected for the 55-64 and 15-24 age groups.